ubsuny/23-Homework3G3/documentation.md

     # Display the equation of the best-fit line
     plt.text(0.5, 0.5, f'Equation: y = {slope:.4f}x + {intercept:.4f}', transform=plt.gca().transAxes)

+    # Save the plot as an image if a filename is provided
+    if file_name:
+        plt.savefig(file_name)

     # Show the plot
     plt.show()
 ```